 Pauli Exclusion Principle

-- No two fermions can share a quantum state—this isn't just a rule but a consequence of wavefunction antisymmetry
+No two identical fermions can share a quantum state—this isn't just a rule but a consequence of wavefunction antisymmetry

-- Stabilizes matter—without exclusion, all electrons would collapse to the lowest energy state, and solid matter couldn't exist
+Stabilizes matter—without exclusion, all electrons would collapse to the lowest energy state, and bulk solid matter as we know it couldn't exist

 Quantum Degeneracy

-Compare: Pauli exclusion vs. quantum degeneracy—exclusion prevents fermions from sharing states, while degeneracy describes bosons crowding into them.
-Both are quantum effects absent in Maxwell-Boltzmann statistics.
+Compare: Pauli exclusion vs. quantum degeneracy—exclusion prevents fermions from sharing states, while degeneracy describes the regime where quantum occupation rules (whether bosonic or fermionic) dominate over classical behavior.
+Both effects are absent in Maxwell-Boltzmann statistics.

 Mathematical Framework